The Perfect Recipe for Modern Slavery

 The results of the 2018 Global Slavery Index show that European countries are far from dismantling modern slavery.
 The total number of victims of countries like Ukraine, Russia and Turkey – members of the Council of Europe – accounts for almost 40% of victims of human trafficking and forced labour in the European continent.
 Biased and prejudiced minds might think that the western and more progressive countries, countries that are member states of the cradle of democracy that is the European Union, might be immune from modern slavery but the report shows otherwise.
 According to the same report of Global Slavery Index, Italy – founding member of both the European Union and the Council of Europe – with 145,000 estimated victims, is the country with the highest absolute number of victims, and Portugal has the highest prevalence in Western Europe, considering victims per inhabitants.

 It is, therefore, odd to find out that after more than 60 years of activity, the European Court of Human Rights (ECtHR) has only found a violation of article 4 of the Convention a handful of times.
 And if we trace in chronological order the first time a State was found in breach of the article, we notice that it is fairly recent as the first case adjudicated is Siliadin v.
 France, 2005.
 Siliadin v.
 France is a case about a Togolese national that was brought to France, forced into servitude with no days off, and without receiving a proper salary or pocket money.
-Ms. Siliadin is a third-country national and a woman, two elements that are fundamental when analyzing the cases brought to the court for breaching article 4, and more prominent when taking into account the cases that were found in breach of article 4.
+Ms. Siliadin is a third-country national and a woman, two elements that are fundamental when analyzing the cases brought to the court for breaching article 4, and more prominent when taking into account the cases that were found in breach said article.
 The jurisprudence of the Court of Strasbourg has been changing and developing very fast on this issue.
 With Siliadin v.
 France, the Court highlighted the positive obligations of the States to prevent situations of servitude and forced labour.
 Especially in the situation of Siliadin, as she was an unaccompanied immigrant, female, and minor, the Court adds that the failed protection has caused France to breach multiple articles of the Convention on the Rights of the Child as well, article 19 (1) “States Parties shall take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence, injury or abuse[…] ” and article 32 (1) “States Parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development” in particular.
 Furthermore, the Court analyses the terminology used and its implication, comparing the words “slavery” and “forced labour” to the word “servitude” that was being used by the French government to describe the situation Siliadin was living.
 On whether Siliadin’s work was “forced or compulsory”, the Court stated that the previously mentioned terms “bring to mind the idea of physical or mental constraint”, and the work is to be “under the menace of any penalty”.
 Despite not being threatened by any penalty, the Court ruled in that the criterion was met considering that the applicant is a minor in a foreign state, “unlawfully present on French territory and in fear of arrest by the police” and she was promised by the people that were keeping her captive that her status be regularized.

 On the concept of slavery, the Court cites the “classic concept” of slavery that can be found in the 1927 Slavery Convention “slavery is the status or condition of a person over whom any or all of the powers attaching to the right of ownership are exercised”.
 The Court also recognized that the definition cannot be applicable to Ms. Siliadin’s condition because modern-day slavery has different connotations compared to the “classic concept” of slavery.
 However, the couple holding her captive was found to be exercising a “genuine right of legal ownership”, and reducing her status to that of an object.
 Furthermore, on the use of the word “servitude”, the French government stated that, although the word was similar to “slavery”, the former “reflected as situation of exploitation which did not require that the victim be objectified to the point of becoming merely another person’s property”.
 However, considering the case-law on the issue, the Court clarified that for Convention purposes “servitude” needed to be considered as a coerced obligation to provide services, and it has to be linked to the concept of slavery.